-- This 3-parameter model has a maximized log likelihood of -4019.7. - It appears that a bug in this version of tseries means that simply logLik(fit.garch) does not work. - From ?garch we learn this is actually a conditional log likelihood given the first max(p, q) values.
+- This 3-parameter model has a maximized log likelihood of -4019.7. - It appears that a bug in this version of tseries means that simply logLik(fit.garch) does not work. - From ?garch we learn this is actually a conditional log likelihood given the first $\max(p,q)$ values.

-Question 14.2.
+Question 16.2.
 It is usually inappropriate to present numerical results to five significant figures.
-Is this appropriate for reporting the log likelihood here?
+Does that apply to the log likelihood reported here?
 Why?

 - We are now in a position to employ the framework of likelihood-based inference for GARCH models.
 In particular, profile likelihood, likelihood ratio tests, and AIC are available. - We can readily simulate from a fitted GARCH model, if we want to investigate properties of a fitted model that we don't know how to compute analytically. - However, GARCH is a black-box model, in the sense that the parameters don't have clear interpretation.
-We can develop an appropriate GARCH(p,q) model, and that may be useful for forecasting, but it won't help us understand more about how financial markets work. - To develop and test a hypothesis that goes beyond the class of GARCH models, it is useful to have the POMP framework available.
+We can develop an appropriate GARCH(p,q) model, and that may be useful for forecasting, but it won't help us understand more about how financial markets work. - We seek models that let us entertain different hypotheses about how volatility behaves.